yuxuanjerrychen01/CS225-Openflights/Development Log.md

 ## Nov.
 30th
 #### Dijkstra Algorithm
 We implement Dikstra Algorithm to calculate the shortest path between two path.
  - using priority_queue to store the order of node that will be visited
  - distance: the distance between the start point and given node
  - is_Traval: check whether the node being visited
  - LastNode: store the lastnode depend on the shortest path
  - _findDistance, _fakeDistance, and _rad are the help fuction to calculate distance
  - _setInitial are the help function to set the data

 ##

 ## Dec.
 2th
 #### Traversal
-We use the Depth-First_Search and recursion as the basis for our traversal -use a vector<bool>& visited to store all the visited airports -getEdges(int srcID) to get the edges given the uniqueID of the source airport
+We use the Depth-First_Search and recursion as the basis for our traversal
+ - use a vector<bool>& visited to store all the visited airports
+ - getEdges(int srcID) to get the edges given the uniqueID of the source airport
--adjacentMatrix: use this adjacent matrix to see if two airports are adjacent to each other directly -bool ifAdjacent: to see if two airports(given by the unique source ID and destination ID) are adjacent.
+ - adjacentMatrix: use this adjacent matrix to see if two airports are adjacent to each other directly
+ - bool ifAdjacent: to see if two airports(given by the unique source ID and destination ID) are adjacent

+##

+## Dec.
+3rd
+#### Modified Dijkstra's Algorithm
+We modified our implementation of Dijkstra's Algorithm such that it correctly calculates the shortest path between two airports.
+ - Graph::Dijkstra returns a vector<int>, where int represents the airport id of the airport nodes.
+ - Changed getInformation(); will return information of airports as a vector<string>.
+ - Added test cases, tested edge cases of Dijkstra's Algorithm, and checked whether the paths are deterministic or not.

+##
+## Dec.
+9th
+#### PageRank
+#### Graph Visualization

+##
+## Dec.
+11th
+#### Fixed makefile
+#### Main
+#### BFS_all traverse